jnavno/vibration_detection/README.md

 ---

 #### Overview
-This project implements FFT (Fast Fourier Transform) to identify the dominant frequencies in a vibration sensor (accelerometer) to detect specific events ocurring on trees.
-Cattering only to patterns that coud indicate continuous sharp spikes, like machete cuts, or slightly lower-frecuency vibrations like a chainsaw or a handsaw.
+This project implements FFT (Fast Fourier Transform) to identify the dominant frequencies in a vibration sensor (accelerometer) to detect specific events occurring on trees.
+Catering only to patterns that could indicate continuous sharp spikes, like machete cuts, or slightly lower-frequency vibrations like a chainsaw or a handsaw.
 The system evaluates to indicate potential threats to trees and sends an alarm accordingly.
-The device is able to detect threads with minimal power consumption compared to strategies such as sound analysis.
+The device is able to detect threats with minimal power consumption compared to strategies such as sound analysis.
 It utilizes an ESP32-S3 microcontroller, MPU6050 accelerometer, and SPIFFS filesystem for data storage.

 ---